Upstate New York Municipal WWTP Upgrades Sewage Pump

 Pump Industry News: Replacing a Komline Sanderson Plunger Pump

 Many of our wastewater treatment plant operators looking to upgrade their sewage pumps to the next generation plunger pumps have a wide set of options for a no piping change or little alternation to the existing set up.
 New sewage pumps can help make the facility more efficient and productive.
-This is available to Komline Sanderson and Carter Plunger Pump customers.
+This is available to all plunger pump customers including competing makes like Komline Sanderson* and Carter* Plunger Pump customers.

 How a Double Disc Pump Works